...

 Emotional Manipulation

-How to Avoid an AI Voice Scam
+How To Avoid An AI Voice Scam

 To avoid falling victim to AI voice scams, it’s important to implement several protective measures: